 As an Amazon Associate I earn from qualifying purchases.

-When it comes to kickstarting your pile, there is a simple way to do it: a homemade compost starter.
+When it comes to kickstarting your pile, there is a simple way to do it: a homemade compost catalyst.
 In truth, there’s an even simpler way: patience.
 But if you’re like me (impatient) and want something that will move the needle, we’ve got a method.

 While we’ll talk about whether or not you need a compost catalyst later in this article (after the recipe), let me go on record here and say that there is no reason that you should ever need to buy a commercial compost starter.
 They an unnecessary waste of money that may or may not even be effective.